Dr. Gary W. Williams

 (La teoría de equilibrio general de comercio internacional)

-(El análisis de comercio internacional dentro del marco de equilibrio
+análisis de comercio internacional dentro del marco de equilibrio parcial)

 |